Caballo sin Nombre: Plot

 Walt Jr. experiences severe difficulty understanding why his mother refuses to let Walt back in, eventually snapping at her over dinner.
 Skyler, meanwhile, goes back to working for Ted.
-She refuses to keep signing his altered books and, drawing a parallel between Ted's and Walt's criminal acts, asks what his daughters would think of him if they found out of his wrongdoing.
+She refuses to sign his altered books, indicating that the fraud is too obvious and thus she cannot sign off on them before drawing a parallel between Ted's and Walt's criminal acts, asks what his daughters would think of him if they found out of his wrongdoing.
 Ted believes he would say that he had been weak but that his actions were for the good of his family.
 She later receives a call from Walt, telling her that Walt, Jr. has gone to visit him.
 Walt does not tell his son the truth either and takes him home, where he tries to appease Skyler with pizza, to no avail.
 He later throws the pizza onto the roof in a fit of rage, and Skyler sends him a message, threatening to ask for a restraining order.

-Furious, Walt proceeds to break into the house in order to forcibly move back in, unaware that Mike is installing surveillance equipment in the house.
-Unbeknownst to Walt, the "Cousins" – Leonel and Marco Salamanca – approach their uncle, Hector Salamanca, who is now living in a retirement home following Tuco Salamanca's death.
+Walt proceeds to break into the house in order to forcibly move back in, unaware that Mike is installing surveillance equipment in the house.
+Elsewhere, the "Cousins" – Leonel and Marco Salamanca – approach their uncle, Hector Salamanca, who is now living in a retirement home following Tuco Salamanca's death.
 He gives them Walt's name and they eventually find his house.
-The cousins prepare to kill Walt with an axe, but before they can approach him in the shower, an onlooking Mike has Gus Fring text them about a faked drug deal, prompting them to leave.
+The cousins prepare to kill Walt with an axe, but before they can approach him in the shower, an onlooking Mike has Gus Fring text them, prompting them to leave.

 Production

 The episode was written by Peter Gould, and directed by Adam Bernstein; it aired on AMC in the United States and Canada on March 28, 2010.
-The name of the episode is Spanish for "horse without name", a reference to the song "A Horse With No Name" heard at the beginning and end of the episode.
+The name of the episode is Spanish for "horse without name", a reference to the song "A Horse with No Name" heard at the beginning and end of the episode.

 Reception

 Donna Bowman of The A.V.
 Club gave the episode a B+, especially praising the tense last five minutes of the episode.

 In 2019, The Ringer ranked "Caballo sin Nombre" 55th out of the 62 total Breaking Bad episodes.
+Vulture ranked it 48th overall.